Green Cart Tips

 - During the cold winter months, some material may freeze to the cart.
 If you find this is a problem, place crumpled newspaper on the bottom of your cart then add your compostable items.
 Click here or see the attachment below for more winter Green Cart tips.

 - If grass clippings are sticking to your cart, consider putting them in a paper yard waste bag first and roll up the bag or lining your cart with newspaper.
 If there's room, put the paper yard waste bag inside the Green Cart.
-Note that starting March 1st, 2018, In addition to your Green Cart, up to 10 paper bags of yard waste or bundles of branches may be placed at the curb per week (no Tag-a-Bag stickers required for the first 10 bags/bundles).
-This service will now continue year round.
+As of March 1st, 2018, In addition to your Green Cart, up to 10 paper bags of yard waste or bundles of branches may be placed at the curb per week (no Tag-a-Bag stickers required for the first 10 bags/bundles).
+This service will continue year round.

 - Layer wet (kitchen scraps or grass clippings) and dry materials (leaves or branches) in your cart to reduce the chances of materials becoming stuck.